 If you have problems to import movies with a special character in their name, check if the locale

 If not, have a look at the documentation of your linux distribution how to generate them.
 On Arch Linux/Manjaro the steps would be:

 Due to a bug in the JVM, fonts are drawn rather ugly in Linux desktop environments.
 We did as much improvements (with rendering parameters) as possible.
 If using a newer JVM (v1.8+) is not possible for you, there is the option to install a “patched JVM”.
 There are packages for Ubuntu or Arch Linux.
 You may find similar packages for other Linux distributions as well.

 v4 ships its own Java (11+) where a better font rendering engine is included

 Blank window on startup

 Users of non-re-parenting Window Managers (e.g. XMonad) might get a blank window (i.e. a window without anything in it) when starting up tinyMediaManager.
 This is because the JVM contains a hard-coded list of known non-re-parenting window managers, and certain window managers like XMonad are not included on the list.

-Luckily this can be mitigated: install the wmname utility via your package manager, or from https://tools.suckless.org/x/wmname.
+If that doesn’t work, you can try installing the wmname utility via your package manager, or from https://tools.suckless.org/x/wmname.
 Then, before you run the command

 wmname LG3D.
 This will instruct the shell to impersonate LG3D, the non-re-parenting window manager written in Java by Sun.
 Some ugly background info here.